cornell-netlab/pifo-trees-artifact/README.md

     - Remember to retain the module name: `Extension_Flat`.
 6. Repeat step 4 to view your results!

+Feel free to iterate on this!
+There are several levers you can play with, either in combination or in isolation:
+- Modify the source topology, following the lead of the other examples in [`topo.ml`](lib/topo.ml).
+- Modify the handwritten scheduler, following the lead of the other examples in [`alg.ml`](lib/alg.ml).
+- Modify the arity of the target topology, extending the pattern you have seen (the functions `build_binary`, `build_ternary`, ... and the matching functors `Alg2B`, `Alg2T`, ...).
-Feel free to iterate on this example by modifying the scheduler, or the arity of the target topology.
-You can even create new synthetic PCAPS using [`pcap_gen.py`](pcaps/pcap_gen.py).
-The visualizations are a handy guide for making sure that the behaviour of the basic scheduler is as you expect, and that the compiled scheduler is identical to the basic scheduler.
+- You can even create new synthetic PCAPS using [`pcap_gen.py`](pcaps/pcap_gen.py).

+In general, we think the visualizations are a handy guide for making sure that the behaviour of the basic scheduler is as you expect, and that the compiled scheduler behaves the same as the basic scheduler.